 GOAL 3 Appropriate Technology.
 The Montana Judicial Branch shall employ appropriate technology to ensure efficient, effective, quality service to both Judicial Branch users and the public.
 Objective The Judicial Branch will use technology to enhance courtroom efficiency, effectiveness, and access (e.g., network access, evidence presentation and display systems, court reporting and recording use to capture and preserve the court record). a.
-The Judicial Branch will seek adequate funding for future installations, upgrades and enhancements of Courtroom Technology including audio/sound systems and evidence displays. b.
+The Judicial Branch will seek adequate funding for future installations, upgrades and enhancements of Courtroom Technology including sound systems, audio systems and evidence displays. b.
 The Judicial Branch will consider future legislative proposals to provide regular replacement cycle funding for courtroom audio and video technology. c.
 The Judicial Branch will promote the appropriate use of interactive video and provide an interactive video capability in Montana courts as funding and resources permit. d.
 Explore additional uses of interactive video including live streaming, webinars, use of video equipment for evidence display and desktop video conferencing. e.
 Develop a branch video conferencing usage policy.
-Objective The Judicial Branch will employ an inventory management system to enhance the branch's accountability of equipment and IT resources, as well as maintain a regular replacement cycle for all supported technologies.
-Objective The Judicial Branch will, where possible, centralize the administration, management, support, and inventory of systems. a.
-Implement virtualization technologies; seek consolidation opportunities with state/local governments; share common IT infrastructure and services; reduce duplicative equipment and improve security, disaster recovery and continuity of operations by utilizing enterprise data centers. b.
-Explore cloud hosting and Software as a Service delivery models for new/changing Judicial Branch information technology systems, consistent with the State's technology initiatives.
-Objective 4.
-The Judicial Branch shall begin identifying Artificial Intelligent use cases for data (cleaning, validation, visualization, analytics), technical services, and customer service to enhance the Branch's strategic goals and objectives. a.
-The Judicial Branch shall begin building an Artificial Intelligence strategy and analyzing key considerations for AI implementation to boost/enhance existing operations.
+Objective 2.
+The Judicial Branch will employ an inventory management system to enhance the branch's accountability of equipment and IT resources, as well as maintain a regular replacement cycle for all supported technologies.
+The Judicial Branch will, where possible, centralize the administration, management, support, and inventory of systems. a.
+Implement virtualization technologies; seek consolidation opportunities with state/local governments; share common IT infrastructure and services; reduced duplicative equipment and improve security, disaster recovery and continuity of operations by utilizing enterprise data centers.

 GOAL 4 Innovation and Collaboration.
 The Montana Judicial Branch shall maximize the ability to innovate by strengthening community collaboration and employing standardization to leverage solutions and drive technology changes.
 Objective The Montana Judicial Branch shall adopt standards that facilitate a familiar presentation when accessing judicial information and encourages seamless integration of governmental systems in the state. a.
 The Judicial Branch will adopt data standards that facilitate information sharing and allow enhanced reporting through the court systems.
 Objective 2.
 The Judicial Branch will seek input from stakeholders and other communities of interest regarding changing court technologies. a.
-The Commission on Technology will convene multi-disciplinary task forces as appropriate to research and recommend improvements to the court technology program. b.
+The Commission on Technology will continue to convene multi-disciplinary task forces as appropriate to research and recommend improvements to the court technology program. b.
 The Commission on Technology will continue to survey Judicial Branch users and other communities of interest to evaluate customer satisfaction of services provided through the court technology program. c.
 Evaluate opportunities to collaborate with other state agencies for the use of the JCATS technology which provides an easily customizable platform to meet needs.
-These relationships/opportunities have the potential of creating significant financial efficiencies for the state, as well as significantly improved data collection strategies. d.
+These relationships/opportunities have the potential of creating significant financial efficiencies for the state, as well as significantly improved data collection strategies.
 Identify partnerships and opportunities for collaboration when pursuing innovative ideas and best practice strategies to improve the implementation and delivery of court programs.

 GOAL 5 Water Court Case Management Technology.
 Collaboratively develop and utilize integrated IT services between DNRC (Water Rights Bureau, Water Adjudication Bureau) and the Judicial Branch to provide better services to citizens, courts, and department programs.
 Objective Identify and promote the acquisition and deployment of appropriate technologies to improve efficiencies and access to water right records including an up-to-date supportable central water right record system and a modern court case management system for the Montana Water Court.
-Objective 2.
-Create and implement a standards-based design for electronic information exchange between entities (DNRC, courts, citizens, other water right holders, and interfacing systems) to ensure water right records are timely, accurate and complete and easily accessible.
+Objective Create and implement a standards-based design for electronic information exchange between entities (DNRC, courts, citizens, other water right holders, and interfacing systems) to ensure water right records are timely, accurate and complete and easily accessible.